oktetlabs/styleguides/cguide.md

 Copyright notice must provide information about copyright holder of this work.
-This line must consist of the word `Copyright`, copyright sign `(C)`, the year when the file is created, and the name of the organization which holds the rights.
+This line must consist of the word `Copyright`, copyright sign `(C)`, the year when the file is created, and the name of the organisation which holds the rights.
 Multiple `Copyright` statements are allowed and required if the source contains portions copyrighted by different entities.